ScaleDynamics/server-express-template/README.md

 # Server ready to use template for ScaleDynamics platform

-This template is configured for the ScaleDynamics web platform.
+This template is configured for the ScaleDynamics platform.
 It is ready to use to build your own server/API.
 All is pre-configured: we provide one command to develop with live reload and one to deploy to make it live on a url.

 Note that you need a ScaleDynamics account for deployment (create a FREE community account [here](https://console.scaledynamics.com/auth/signup/)).